joel-jeremy/emissary/README.md

 The library aims to take advantage of the intuitiveness of using the annotations for handlers (e.g. `@RequestHandler`/`@EventHandler`) without the drawbacks of reflection.

-The library aims to help build applications which apply the [Command Query Responsibility Segregation](https://martinfowler.com/bliki/CQRS.html) (CQRS) pattern.
+The library aims to make it easy to build applications that apply the [Command Query Responsibility Segregation](https://martinfowler.com/bliki/CQRS.html) (CQRS) pattern, but it is not in any way limited to that pattern only.

 ## Like the project?